 Beelzebub.
 Himekawa is a variation: everyone knows he's rich, being the heir to a powerful family empire and all, just not to what extent.
 He's also not a Rich Bitch, considering he uses his cash to try and be the top delinquent at Ishiyama High, and does know how to fight, rather than stick with his friend and try to rule the country.

 Kotobuki Tsumugi from K-On! is extremely sensitive about the fact that her family is filthy rich.
 She is unable to hide that fact completely, but she does her best to not draw attention to this.
+At one point in the manga, the other girls thank her for all she's done for them with her wealth note such as getting them good deals at her family's music store, or letting them practice in one of their many vacation houses.
+She actually gets upset by this, wondering how they figured out she's rich (Mio wonders how she believed they hadn't figured it out).

 Azumanga Daioh: Child Prodigy Chiyo skipped some grades and attends High School despite being of grade school age.
 She's so excited about being a highschooler she decided to get a part-time job because highschoolers usually have that sort of job.
 Her employer hired her because he thinks she must be poor to be desperate enough to "forge" a high schooler card.
 Since he never told her what he thinks, she's oblivious to the misunderstanding.
 She's actually wealthy.